Robust Data-driven Prescriptiveness Optimization: Motivation for optimizing and its robustification

 As argued in \cite{BertsimasKallus}, in the context of predictive models, where one wishes to predict the value of $\xi\in\Re$ based on a list of covariates $\Vzeta$ using a statistical model $f:\Re^{n_\zeta}\rightarrow \Re$, one popular metric that is employed takes the form of the so-called \quoteIt{coefficient of determination}:

-where $\hat{\xi}:=\Expect_{\hat{F}}[\xi]$ is the empirical mean of $\xi$ in the data set.
+where $\hat{\xi}:=\Expect_{\hat{F}}[\xi]$ is the empirical mean of $\xi$ in the data set {and $\hat F$ is the empirical joint distribution of $(\bm\zeta,\xi)$}.
 The popularity of $\coeffDet{}$ compared to mean squared error as a measure of performance can be partially attributed to being unitless.
 It is upper bounded by 1, with a value closer to $1$, indicating that most of the variation of $\xi$ can be modeled using $f(\cdot)$.
 On the flip side, when strictly smaller than 0, its absolute value measures the percentage of additional variations that are introduced by the predictive model, thus indicating a degradation of predictive power when compared to the simple sample average $\hat{\xi}$.

-The coefficient of prescriptiveness can be viewed as an attempt to introduce an analogous measure in the conditional optimization setting.
+The coefficient of prescriptiveness can be viewed as an attempt to introduce an analogous measure in the {contextual} optimization setting.
 More specifically, it reduces to $\coeffDet$ when $n_{x}=1$ and $h(x,\xi):=(x-\xi)^2$, namely:

 since $\Expect_{\hat{F}}[\min_{x'}(x'-\xi)^2]=0$ and $\hat{x}:=\argmin_{\x}\Expect_{\hat{F}}[(x-\xi)^2]=\hat{\xi}$.
 Hence, the coefficient of prescriptiveness has a similar interpretation as $\coeffDet$.
 Namely, $\coeffPresc_{F}$ is upper bounded by $1$, and as it gets closer to $1$, it indicates how successful the data-driven policy has been in closing the gap between the SAA solution that makes no use of covariate information and a hypothetical policy that would have access to full information about $\Vxi$.